apache/incubator-flagon-stout/README.md

 You need 2 files:

-1. The first is the `.pem` (`.cer`) file which is the KeyPair file you can download from the OpenStack dashboard.
+1. The first is the `.pem` (or `.cer`) file which is the KeyPair file you can download from the OpenStack dashboard.

 2. The second is a shell script which contains all the environment variables referenced in the Vagrantfile.
 This is located under API Access under the Security Settings.
 Once you download this file run `source $file.sh`, and this will ask you for you OpenStack password and load all the required varaibles under your current environment.